fresheneesz/TordlWalletProtocols/singleWalletProtocols/Simple-Multisig-Wallet-Protocol.md

 ## Rationale

-* An `unencrypted information file` is used to store any non-sensitive information that may be required to restore funds in the case something goes wrong, including in the case of inheritance after death.
+* An `unencrypted Digital Data Record` is used to store any non-sensitive information that may be required to restore funds in the case something goes wrong, including in the case of inheritance after death.
 * During maintenance, you check for the recorded errata for the version you're using in case something wrong has been discovered and fixed since you last set up or updated your wallet methods.
 Doing this ensures you stop using flawed methods once the flaw is discovered.
 * When verifying backup integrity, you check to make sure everything is in order and doesn't seem tampered with in order to discover if an attacker has been trying to get at your funds, seeds, or other stored data.
 If they have, they may be close to having enough information to steal your funds, and so items that have been tampered with may indicate that the data on them has been stolen.
 * Spending large amounts should be done in chunks so that, in case a mistake is made with one chunk or something else goes wrong, only one chunk is lost and the rest are safe.